somerandomsequence/smallwhitecube/research.md

 ## Published Datasets

+[High Throughput Experimental Materials Database](https://dx.doi.org/10.7799/1407128).
+The mission of the High Throughput Experimental Materials Database (HTEM DB) is to enable discovery of new materials with useful properties by releasing large amounts of high-quality experimental data to public.
+The HTEM DB contains information about materials obtained from high-throughput experiments at the National Renewable Energy Laboratory (NREL).

 [WIND Toolkit Offshore Summary Dataset](https://doi.org/10.7799/1375460).
 This dataset contains summary statistics for offshore wind resources for the continental United States derived from the Wind Integration National Datatset (WIND) Toolkit.

 [U.S. PV-Suitable Rooftop Resources](https://doi.org/10.7799/1258436).
 This dataset contains zipcode resolution estimates of suitable area on buildings' rooftops for photovoltaic deployment.
 2016.